Hardness of Dynamic Core and Truss Decompositions: Reductions from circuit value to core decomposition

 \section{Reductions from circuit value to core decomposition}

 One of the most basic and complete problems in \P is the circuit value problem, which is as hard as its bounded monotone version~\cite{greenlaw_limits_1995}.
-A \emph{bounded monotone Boolean circuit} is a directed acyclic graph (DAG) with a label on each vertex taken from the set $\{0,1,\BAND,\BOR\}$ and a specified output vertex.
+A \emph{bounded monotone Boolean circuit} is a directed acyclic graph (DAG) with a label on each vertex taken from the set~$\{0,1,\BAND,\BOR\}$ and a specified output vertex.
 We refer to vertices and arcs of the DAG as \deff{gates} and \deff{wires}, respectively.
 The output gate has out-degree~0, 0- and 1-gates have in-degree~0 and out-degree at most~1, and all other gates have in- and out-degree at most~2.
-The propagation of the values of the 0- and 1-gates through all the \BAND- and \BOR-gates results in a 0 or 1 value at each gate, and the value of the output gate is the \emph{circuit value}. \BAND- and \BOR-gates with in-degree less than 2 work as if their remaining inputs were~0, and gates with out-degree 2 output the same value on both wires.
-The \emph{size} of the circuit is its number of gates.
-Here is a dynamic version of the bounded monotone circuit value problem:

-\begin{problemStatement}{Monotone circuit value (\MCV)} Given a bounded monotone Boolean circuit and a fixed output gate, process a series of wire insertions/deletions, and queries: Is the circuit value~1? \end{problemStatement}
+See \Cref{fig:example_circuit} for an example of a monotone circuit.